 The contract will spell out in detail all of the benefits to be provided.
 What size is the logo on the player uniform, and which pieces of her kit will be branded?
 What kind of tickets will be provided and when?
 Who pays for the catering?
 What notice needs to be given for appearances?
 The contract also will spell out approvals for logo and other IP use, the dispute resolution process, termination events, and so much more.
 You want no gray areas.
 None.

 Your company may have a bunch of lawyers, but if they’re not across all of the idiosyncrasies of sponsorship law, it may be helpful to use a credible sponsorship agreement template as a starting place.
-You can find a great one in The Sponsorship Seeker’s Toolkit 4th Edition, written by sponsorship law expert, Lionel Hogg.
+You can find a great one in The Corporate Sponsorship Toolkit, written by sponsorship law expert, Lionel Hogg.
 Fill it out as much as you can, but do be sure you run it past someone in your legal team before you sign anything.

 If you want to start from scratch, and you don’t have in-house legal, you can check the directory for your country’s sports and/or entertainment law association for lawyers that know their way around a sponsorship contract.